kristrev/multihomed-routing/README.md

 copied (*servers-file*).

 * So far, we only write servers that we acquire when dhclient is used.
-If you change the path of the servers file, update the dhclient (*DNSMASQ_SERVER_PATH*-variable).
+If you change the path of the servers file, update the dhclient-hook (*DNSMASQ_SERVER_PATH*-variable).

 When an interface comes up or goes down, the servers-file is update.
 We also